tlswg/sslv3-diediedie/draft-ietf-tls-sslv3-diediedie.md

 but they MUST NOT negotiate SSLv3.

-# A Litany of Attacks
+# SSLv3 is Comprehensively Broken

 ## Record Layer